Photo by Alex Suprun

 - If you commit copyright infringement, you could be liable to pay damages to the copyright owner.

-- Creative Commons images are protected by copyright and require appropriate attribution.
+- Technically, all Creative Commons images are protected by copyright and require appropriate attribution.

 - Repurposing or reusing work on social media can still be considered copyright infringement.